 Daytime highs in winter typically range from 45º to 50º, and the community's location within a river canyon shields it from seasonal winds.
 Kick back at one of Maupin's creative eateries, or imbibe with a cold one at the Rainbow Tavern, which pours ales and lagers from nearby Mt..
 Hood Brewing Co.

 Sitting along the Deschutes River at the northern edge of Central Oregon, the city of Maupin feels like a mirage in more ways than one.
-For starters, the city is located largely at the base of the Deschutes River canyon, flanked on either side by dusty rock walls and rolling hills—so it’s entirely possible to approach the top of the canyon (just five minutes from downtown Maupin) and not realize the city is even there.
+For starters, the city (of about 500 year-round residents) is located largely at the base of the Deschutes River canyon, flanked on either side by dusty rock walls and rolling hills—so it’s entirely possible to approach the top of the canyon (just five minutes from downtown Maupin) and not realize the city is even there.